DylanDrechsel/dreddit-frontend/README.md

 </p>

 ## Key Features:
+- Error handling with user feedback on all error frontend and backend
+- Gives user feedback on almost every action on the site
 - Used Framer-Motion and CSS Keyframes for all animations
 - Used Axios for all requests (POST, GET, PUT, DELETE)
 - Used Form-Data to send image from the frontend to Multer